6. đŸȘ„ Use the Model Warper#

 • How to prepare an existing OpenSim source/template model for warping

-• Customizing model warping behavior
+• An explanation of how model warping behavior can be customized

 • Diagnosing and working around model warping issues